folio-org/folio-vertx-lib/README.md

 ## Main Verticle

 The [Vert.x OpenAPI](https://vertx.io/docs/vertx-web-openapi/java/) unlike
-many OpenAPI implementations does not gernerate any code for you.
+many OpenAPI implementations does not generate any code for you.
 Everything happens at run-time.
 Only requests are validated, not responses.

 Place your OpenAPI specification and auxiliary files somewhere in `resources`,